tiberna/k8s-voting-example/tutorials/step1-instructions.md

 On this you're stating that you want 1 replica of the pod and must have the label 'db' assinged to it.

 After that, you need to specify your pod definition.
-This pod will user the public available
+This pod use the public available [Postgres](https://hub.docker.com/_/postgres) docker images on tag 9.5:

 ```
 template: